-A court foreclosure occurs when there are title problems or the mortgage or trust deed lacks a clause permitting an out-of-court proceeding.
+A court foreclosure in Georgia occurs when there are title problems or the mortgage or trust deed lacks a clause permitting an out-of-court proceeding.
 The process begins when a lender files a petition describing the situation, the property, and the default amount.
 The borrower then receives a 30-day written notice in which the default must be paid to the court.
 If the default is not resolved, a foreclosure sale is scheduled.

 A notice of sale is published once a week for the four weeks before the sale.
-The notice is also sent to the borrower a minimum of 30 days before the sale date.
+This notice is also sent to the borrower a minimum of 30 days before the sale date.
 The notice must include the date, time, and location of the sale; a description of the property; mortgage information; and the lender and borrower names.

 On July 12, 2012, the Georgia Court of Appeals, by a 4-3 majority, ruled in the case Reese v.
 Provident Funding Associates that notices of foreclosure must include the true identity of the “secured creditor.”
 The Court of Appeals defined “secured creditor” to mean the “owner of the loan,” not the servicer.
 This constitutes a new foreclosure requirement under Georgia law that will significantly impact the ability of creditors to enforce their liens, and it has the potential to invalidate foreclosures that do not meet this requirement.

-Lenders seeking to foreclose on a home must provide better disclosure on who owns the mortgage and list the contact information for people who can negotiate with borrowers under the 2012 Georgia Court of Appeals ruling.
+This meant that lenders seeking to foreclose on a home must provide better disclosure on who owns the mortgage and list the contact information for people who can negotiate with borrowers under the 2012 Georgia Court of Appeals ruling.

-In You, the Court held that the foreclosing party did not need to own or have possession of the note along with the security deed.
+The Court held that the foreclosing party did not need to own or have possession of the note along with the security deed.
 The security deed was sufficient to foreclose.
 Additionally, the Court went one step further and held that the required 30-day notice did not need to identify the secured creditor.
 It only needed to include identification information of a party that had authority to negotiate on behalf of a lender.

-The ruling in You effectively dismantled the technical requirement that Reese set forth.
+The ruling effectively dismantled the technical requirement that Reese set forth.
 To lenders this ruling gives certainty and will reduce litigation.
 As to borrowers, consumer advocates will argue that this ruling leaves the foreclosure process, especially who owns the loan, unchecked.